tdwg/cd/reference/crosswalks/README.md

 ***

-## Use Cases for NCD
+## Use Cases for CD
-IG members are gathering [use cases for NCD](https://github.com/tdwg/ncd/wiki/Use-Cases).
-If you have more, please add them to that wiki page.
+IG members gathered [use cases for CD](https://github.com/tdwg/cd/wiki/Use-Cases).
+This set is copied over from the work of the NCD group.
+If you have more, please add them to this [use cases wiki page](https://github.com/tdwg/cd/wiki/Use-Cases).